HardisonCo/.github/international/saint-vincent-and-the-grenadines/vc-health/hms-a2a/index.md

 ## Integration Points

-This document outlines how HMS-A2A is integrated with vc_Health systems in Saint Vincent and the Grenadines.
+This document outlines how HMS-A2A is integrated with vc-health systems in Saint Vincent and the Grenadines.